-Decorating a new room to make the space feel like ‘yours’ can be a little daunting, so we’ve pulled together a few unique DIY tips and tricks from Pinterest to get you started on getting your vibe right.
+Decorating a new room to make the space feel like ‘yours’ can be a little daunting, so we’ve pulled together a few uni room ideas to get you started on getting your vibe right.

-From proven health benefits to boosting concentration levels, plants are amazing for us.
+From proven health benefits to boosting concentration levels, plants are bona fide uni room essentials.
 And what’s even better is they look cool too.
 Breathe life into your room while adding a pop of colour with some cascading icy or a dainty cactus to make your desk feel complete.
 Cacti just need a decent light source, and a little bit of water every so often.
 Meanwhile the ivy can pretty much survive on a shadier shelf, with a bit of water every few days.
 Pop it on your highest shelf, and let its leaves cascade freely.

 DIY tip: Upcycle your favourite drink cans to create new homes for your succulents.
 Brilliant for the environment and ridiculously easy to look after.

 Whether it's your childhood bestie, mum and dad or your fluffy friends – littering your room with printed pictures from home is a must.

 DIY tip: Grab a pinboard or wire wall grid and compile them all in one place.
 Easy to move around your room and saves you the hassle of having to take the snaps off your walls when you leave.
 Plus, no Blu Tack stains!